CheopsForTheEdge/cheops/README.md

-# cheops
+# Cheops

-Generic prototype to manage collaboration of different edge sites.
+Generic service to manage geo-distributed resources.

+Cheops is a follow-up from the original PoC for scope-lang's sharing, which can be found [here](https://github.com/BeyondTheClouds/openstackoid).
+The goal of Cheops is to make it more generic, and with more functionalities.

 Cheops work is supported by [Inria](https://www.inria.fr/), [IMT Atlantique](https://www.imt-atlantique.fr/) and